ramsesfopi-nfv/ramsesfopi-nfv/README.md

-- 👋 Hi, I’m @ramsesfopi-nfv
+- 👋 Hi, I’m Ramses Fopi
-- 👀 I’m interested in Networking and Security
+- 👀 I’m interested in Network Security and virtualization
 - 🌱 I’m currently learning system administration
 - 💞️ I’m looking to collaborate on open projects in Network and system admin,  NFV and SDN
 - 📫 How to reach me : ramsesfopi@gmail.com or WhatsApp 237675889449